Flat-band ratio and quantum metric in the superconductivity of modified Lieb lattices: Methods

 \section{Methods}

 The usual mean-field treatment, where the interaction is replaced by an interaction with a mean-field, does not account for any of the fluctuations in the system.
 To include fluctuations at the local level, we use dynamical mean-field theory (DMFT), where the full lattice problem is mapped to an Anderson impurity model, in which the impurity is coupled to a bath of non-interacting particles~\cite{hettler2005cluster, marcelo1996dmft, hettler200dca, Haule2006}.
-We use the unit cell of the lattice as an impurity and thus manage to account for fluctuations inside the unit cell.
-The essential approximation of DMFT is that the self-energy of the full lattice model is approximated by the self-energy of the impurity problem.
-This results in a self-energy that is local to each unit cell and varies only within unit cells but not between them, i.e., $\bm{\Sigma}_{i, \alpha j, \beta}(i\omega_n)\approx \delta_{i j}\bm{\Sigma}_{\alpha \beta}(i\omega_n)$, where $i, j$ and $\alpha, \beta$ are the indices of the unit cells and orbitals respectively and $\omega_n = \pi(2n+1)T$ are the fermionic Matsubara frequencies and $T$ is the temperature.
+We use real-space DMFT where each site in the unit cell is mapped to its own impurity problem.
+This allows us to account for fluctuations inside these orbitals that the usual mean-field approximation neglects.
+The essential approximation of DMFT is that the self-energy of the full lattice model is approximated by the self-energies obtained by solving the impurity problems.
+This results in a self-energy that is local to each unit cell and each orbital and varies only within unit cells but not between them, i.e., $\bm{\Sigma}_{i, \alpha j, \beta}(i\omega_n)\approx \delta_{i j}\delta_{\alpha \beta}\bm{\Sigma}_{\alpha}(i\omega_n)$, where $i, j$ and $\alpha, \beta$ are the indices of the unit cells and orbitals respectively and $\omega_n = \pi(2n+1)T$ are the fermionic Matsubara frequencies and $T$ is the temperature.

 Here we briefly describe how the DMFT works in the multi-band case described above.
 The full Green's function can be obtained from the non-interacting Green's function $\bm{G}^0_{i}(i\omega_n)$ and the self-energy with the Dyson equation